barrucadu/resolved/README.md

 Since `resolved` binds to port 53 (both UDP and TCP), it needs to be run as root or to have the `CAP_NET_BIND_SERVICE` capability.

+There are also four utility programs---`htoh`, `htoz`, `ztoh`, and `ztoz`---to convert between hosts files and zone files.
+They accept any syntactically valid file as input, and output it in a consistent format regardless of how the input is structured.
+So `htoh` and `ztoz` can be used to normalise existing files.

 Development
 -----------